-The main aim of Google is to provide its users with the most relevant, valuable result.
+The main aim of a search engine is to provide users with the most relevant, valuable result.
 So in that respect it is easy to write for search engines and humans alike.

-Google looks for quality writing, where the author has really made an effort to supply a user with comprehensive information.
-So when you are putting your piece together focus on the user, not search engines.
+Search engines look for quality writing – where the author has really made an effort to supply a visitor with comprehensive information.
+When you are putting your piece together focus on the user, not on search engines.

-Low quality content can actually have a negative effect on your site.
+Providing low quality content can actually have a negative effect on where a site ranks.

-Ensure the text is to the point, and not full of ‘fluff’.
-Shorten your sentences, instead of rambling.
+Ensure content is to the point, and not full of worthless talk or ideas.
+Shorten sentences, instead of rambling.
 People want answers, quickly.

 Explore the topic thoroughly, taking your audience on a journey.